Introduction

 Recent Developments (2024–2026)

-Average mobile data costs stood at $0.10 per GB — among the world's lowest — enabling massive 5G data consumption.
+Average mobile data costs at $0.10 per GB — among the world's lowest — enabled massive 5G data consumption.
 The Telecommunications Act, December 2023, replaced the Indian Telegraph Act 1885, providing an updated regulatory framework for 5G, satellite communications, and spectrum management.
-BSNL's 4G rollout (indigenously developed technology) accelerated in 2024, with 5G planned post-4G stabilisation — marking India's first domestic core network infrastructure.
+BSNL's 4G rollout (indigenously developed TCS+C-DOT technology) accelerated in 2024, with 5G planned post-4G stabilisation — marking India's first domestic core network infrastructure and a Make-in-India telecom milestone.

 Bharat 6G Vision and Alliance — India as Technology Contributor by 2030

 India's Bharat 6G Vision document (released 22 March 2023) articulates India's goal of designing, developing, and deploying 6G technology domestically by 2030, guided by three principles: affordability, sustainability, and ubiquity.
-The Bharat 6G Alliance (B6GA) expanded to 84+ members in 2025, including industry, academia, and research institutions, deepening global collaborations with the EU, Japan, and the US for 6G standardisation.
+The Bharat 6G Alliance (B6GA) had grown to approximately 80 member organisations (including 30+ startups) by early 2026, deepening global collaborations with the EU, Japan, and the US for 6G standardisation.
 India's 6G R&D programme received ₹5,163 crore allocation under the Union Budget 2023–24 and 2024–25 combined.

 Key 6G technical targets: latency below 0.1 ms (10x lower than 5G), AI-native network architecture, integrated sensing and communication, and energy-efficient by-design networks.
 India's TCS, Reliance Jio, Nokia-India partnerships, and IIT research groups are active in 6G sub-THz spectrum research and massive MIMO antenna design.
 India aims to file more 6G patents than it did for 5G — where India contributed <1% of global 5G standard essential patents — to ensure technology royalty income rather than payment.

 A February 2026 government statement confirmed India's target of 1 billion 5G subscribers by 2031 — a milestone that, if achieved, would mean 5G covers the majority of India's 1.4 billion population within a decade of launch.
-For UPSC, the scale of India's 5G deployment — 400 million users in just 3 years of launch (October 2022 to end-2025) — is cited as evidence of India's leapfrogging potential, faster than the US, EU, and comparable to China.
+For UPSC, the scale of India's 5G deployment — 400 million users in just 3+ years — is cited as evidence of India's leapfrogging potential, comparable to China and faster than the US and EU.
+India's average mobile data cost of $0.10 per GB (among world's lowest) is a key enabling factor.

 Exam Strategy